Woman caring for grandson with cancer gets note about yard work

 "I'm sorry they couldn't take five minutes to walk to my door and say, hey, what's going on," Ryan said.
 "I mean, yes, I still have Christmas things down there, my gingerbread boys.
 So what, it's my property."

-The Calvary arrived Tuesday to help take care of the yard work that has been on the back burner, while Ryan has been focusing on more important things.
+The cavalry arrived Tuesday to help take care of the yard work that has been on the back burner, while Ryan has been focusing on more important things.

 "I'm sorry for the person who did this," she said.
 "Because they must feel very small right now."